if1live/VRTK/Assets/VRTK/Documentation/API.md

  * Parameters
    * _none_
  * Returns
-   * `Vector3` - Returns a vector representing the player's current movement direction.
+   * `Vector3` - Returns a Vector3 representing the current movement direction.

-The GetMovementDirection method will return the direction the player is moving.
+The GetMovementDirection method will return the direction the play area is currently moving in.

 #### GetSpeed/0